SAP/spartacus-docs/_pages/contributing/type-safety-in-spartacus.md

 }
 ```

-There are two benefits of this pattern:
+The benefits of this pattern are as follows:

-- mocked methods better resemble the original methods, so tests are more accurate (eg. you don't forget to return value)
+- Mocked methods resemble the original methods much more, so tests are more accurate (for example, you do not forget to return a value)
-- refactoring of original methods are also propagated in mocks in unit tests
+- If the original methods are refactored, this refactoring is also propagated to the mocks in the unit test